SystemsApproach/sdn/exercises.rst

 Commands
 ~~~~~~~~~~~~~~~~

-To facilitate working on the exercises, we provide a set of ``make``
+To facilitate working on the exercises, the repo provides a set of
-targets to control the different aspects of the process.
-The specific
+``make`` targets to control the different aspects of the process.
+The
-commands are introduced in the individual exercises, but the following
+specific commands are introduced in the individual exercises, but the
-is a quick reference:
+following is a quick reference:

 * ``make deps`` → Pull and build all required dependencies
 * ``make p4-build`` → Build P4 program